mohinpatell/bytetoken/README.md

 # bytetoken

-Byte-pair encoding tokenizer built from scratch.
-Uses byte-level BPE with regex pre-tokenization, same approach as GPT-2/3/4.
+Byte pair encoding tokenizer built from scratch.
+Uses byte level BPE with regex pre-tokenization, same approach as GPT-2/3/4.

-After building [tinylm](https://github.com/mohinpatell/tinylm) with a character-level tokenizer (65 chars), I wanted to understand how real models handle text — turns out it's all about subword tokenization.
+After building [tinylm](https://github.com/mohinpatell/tinylm) with a character-level tokenizer (65 chars), I wanted to understand how real models handle text, turns out it's all about subword tokenization.

 ## How it works